Creamy, fresh, tangy, and sweet, this Mango Sorbet Recipe is made with honey mangoes and a splash of fresh lemon.

 Churn time depends on your machine and how firm you like it.
 If it’s still too soft, pop it in a sealed container and freeze until firmer.
 Just don’t freeze it too long — it can get icy.

-- This recipe depends on fresh, sweet honey mangoes (also called Ataulfo).
-They’re in season from late February to early August.
+- This recipe uses fresh, sweet honey mangoes (Ataulfo), in season from late February to early August.

-- Add simple syrup a little at a time — I usually use 1 cup, but it depends on how sweet your mangoes are.
-Sorbet should be sweet, so taste and add more.
+- Add simple syrup gradually.
+I usually use 1 cup, but adjust based on how sweet your mangoes are.
+Sorbet should taste sweet, so give it a taste and add more if needed.

-- Ripe mangoes will feel slightly soft and will smell sweet.
+- Ripe mangoes should feel slightly soft and smell sweet.
 Wait until they’re ripe for the best flavor.
-Here’s a quick guide on cutting them.
+Here’s how to cut them.

 Storage